Finding quickly how many neighbors you have...

 First, I took a paper, because it’s always easier for me to visualize by writing and drawing.

-There are four edge cases concerning the analyzed cell :
+There are four edge cases relating to the analyzed cell :

 1. It is on the first line.